-When digitalising your lab by integrating lab automation with your inventory to produce a smooth data flow, it is common to ask “why does it take so long?”
+When digitalising your lab by integrating lab automation with your inventory or LIMS to produce a smooth data flow, how do you ensure you have a reliable integration partner and the result meets your needs without taking too long?

 How “good” an integration is depends on five key factors.
 They are: